ionos-cloud/ionosctl/docs/subcommands/Compute Engine/pcc/peers/list.md

 ## Description

-Use this command to get a list of Peers from a Private Cross-Connect.
+Use this command to get a list of Peers from a Cross-Connect.

 Required values to run command: